trevor-vaughan/pupmod-simp-compliance_markup/README.md

 `compliance_markup::compliance_map()` function may not be able to precisely determine where the function has been called and a best guess may be provided.

+Hash values for Puppet parameters in compliance data will always be deep merged.
+Configurable merge behavior may be implemented in a future release.

 ## Development

 Patches are welcome to the code on the [SIMP Project Github](https://github.com/simp/pupmod-simp-compliance_markup) account.
 If you provide code, you are